uber/AutoDispose/Wiki.md

                   ^
     (see https://github.com/uber/AutoDispose/wiki/Error-Prone-Checker)
 ```
-Would lead to this error at compile-time
+Would lead to this error at compile-time.

 ## Configuration